 On the Road

-The trip to San Francisco, California goes at a faster pace than Boone likes, because Peter, the trader, is pushing to get there and back home.
-Boone has little choice about matching Peter’s pace, if he wants to get the extra money for hauling the goods.
-At camp on the night after the first full day Boone walks over to Peter, and ask, “Is this the pace you’ll be keeping all the way to San Francisco and back to Arizona City?”
+The trip to San Francisco, California, goes at a faster pace than Boone likes because Peter, the trader, is pushing to get there and back home.
+Boone has little choice about matching Peter’s pace if he wants to get the extra money for hauling the goods.
+At camp on the night after the first full day Boone walks over to Peter and ask, “Is this the pace you’ll be keeping all the way to San Francisco and back to Arizona City?”

 “Not really.
 We don’t usually push the mules this hard.
-But then, we usually have a much longer way to go, as well.
-The trip through Iowa from Virginia was a bit long, and over rougher ground than this.
-So we took our time, to minimize the risk of damage to our stock or wagons.”
+But then, we usually have a much longer way to go as well.
+The trip through Iowa from Virginia was a bit long and over rougher ground than this.
+So we took our time to minimize the risk of damage to our stock or wagons.”

-“I see that, now.
-When we get there can I sell my furs first so I can see about buying and loading what I want, first.
+“I see that now.
+When we get there can I sell my furs first so I can see about buying and loading what I want first.
 That way we should be ready to load your stuff about when you finish loading your wagons.”

 Selling the Furs

 Only an hour after sunrise the wagons are entering the freight yard of A. Bernard and Company commercial fur traders.
 Peter directs Boone to pull his wagons up alongside the big open porch across the back of the large building.
 With one of the wagon pairs in place there’s no room for anyone else.
-Peter rides over, and says, “If you unload your furs and stack them near the big doors on the left the company men will examine and value them when they arrive for work.
-I’ll leave a gap, and then stack mine after yours are all stacked.”
-Boone simply nods his understanding, leaves his reins on Morgan’s neck while he tells him to keep out of the way, and goes to the first wagon.
+Peter rides over and says, “If you unload your furs and stack them near the big doors on the left the company men will examine and value them when they arrive for work.
+I’ll leave a gap and then stack mine after yours are all stacked.”
+Boone simply nods his understanding, leaves his reins on Morgan’s neck while he tells him to keep out of the way, and he goes to the first wagon.

-Another man walks over to the table, and says, “Hello.
+Another man walks over to the table and says, “Hello.
 Welcome to A. Bernard and Company.
 I’m Paul Glenn, the head valuer.”

-The man has his hand out, so Boone shakes it while saying, “Boone Nichols.
-I’ve a lot of furs to sell, and I’m told you give fair value.”
+The man has his hand out so Boone shakes it while saying, “Boone Nichols.
+I’ve a lot of furs to sell and I’m told you give fair value.”

-All of Boone’s furs are taken away after being examined, and there’s now a growing pile of Peter’s furs near the table when Paul says, “You have a lot of high quality furs.
+All of Boone’s furs are taken away after being examined and there’s now a growing pile of Peter’s furs near the table when Paul says, “You have a lot of high quality furs.
 It’s been years since we’ve seen buffalo hides of that quality here.”
 He turns the slate around with the final full value on it while saying, “That’s what they’re worth.
 But I don’t have the full amount on hand in gold coin.
 So I need to go to the bank to get it.”

 “Good.
 I prefer to use bank drafts.
 They’re so much safer, but most of the people we deal with only want payment in gold coins.”